AngelVI13/Chaos-Productivity-Tool/README.md

 ![Timer Tab](/screenshots/timer.png)

+You can also check it out on [YouTube](https://youtu.be/GZdWcIfJl9U)

 ## Requirements
 Chaos is written using python and PyQt4 and requires the following packages to be pre-instaled:
 - python-pyqt4 (used to develop the user interface)